 Below is the Digest archive from November 2020 onwards.
 From time to time you will find additional items in the archive that did not make it into the twice weekly Digest email.
 Earlier archives are here, where you can also find additional digests by other organisations.

+Our main email newsletter, Tenant News is sent once every two months.
 You can subscribe or update your subscription preferences for any of our email newsletters here.

 See notes about the Digest and a list of other contributors here.
 Many thanks to those contributors for sharing links with us.

 We love sharing the news and hope you find it informative!
 We're very happy to deliver it for free, but if you find it valuable, can you help cover the extra costs incurred by making a donation?

 Desperate for housing, Sanin is living in a tent with her children.
 She's angry at 'empty promises'Finn McHugh SBS (No paywall)

 Sanin and her five children are among those struggling to secure a property to rent amid Australia's housing crisis.
 As Labor's affordable homes plan hits headwinds, she fears the situation her and others are facing "isn't going to get better".

 The federal government frames its plan to build 30,000 social and affordable homes as significant.
 The Coalition opposes it.
 Some crossbenchers argue it will barely make a dent.

 https://www.sbs.com.au/news/article/desperate-for-housing-sanin-…# Must read, Hot topic NSW, Affordable housing, Personal stories, State Government.

 VIDEO: Public housing tenants speak out against evictions for redevelopmentEmily Baker ABC (No paywall)